 About the Major

-- Proficiency in a non-English language demonstrated by successful completion of secondary education in that language, or successful completion of two units of college-level courses at a second-year level or one unit at a higher level, or successful completion of a language placement examination approved by the department, or approval of the department.
+- Proficiency in a non-English language demonstrated by successful completion of secondary education in that language, successful completion of two units of college-level courses at a second-year level or one unit at a higher level, successful completion of a language placement examination approved by the department, or approval of the department.

 - Anthropology 470.

 Anthropology major concentrations:

 - Coursework in social statistics and social theory (offered in the departments of Sociology, Political Science, Economics, or Psychology),

 - Coursework in biology, history, religion, art, literary theory, continental philosophy, linguistics, and literature.

 Each Anthropology major is required to fulfill divisional distribution requirements by completing two of the following:

 1. Any two one-unit Reed College economics courses, or the equivalent.